 Okay, nice.
-So you said that the government is taking action but it is still in the beginning, then there international and local initiatives, but are you aware of some action at the community level?
+So you said that the government is taking action but it is still in the beginning, then there are international and local initiatives.
+Do you know abou any action at the community level?
 Like the initiative that you mentioned before, Yo no desperdicio, what is their scale and what do they do exactly?

 Well, I think that they are active at the national level and they try to make people aware of the problem.
 In addition, they try to use the food that would be otherwise wasted for different things.

 Sounds very interesting!
-Now let’s talk about the future, what do you think is gonna is going to happen with this new government, food waste is gonna become an important topic on the agenda or past the initial hype it is gonna ends up in the wayside again?
+Now let’s talk about the future, what do you think is goingto happen with this new government?
+Is food waste going to become an important topic on the agenda or past the initial hype it will end up on the backburner again?

 I think it will depend also on how the next elections will go.
 In Spain, we have two main parties.
 One is very conservative and doesn't care about any of this.
 This party was governing until last year.
 The other party, the one that has been elected now is more environmentally friendly and concerned with this kind of issue.
 So if this party gets re-elected, I think it will have the time to really change things, especially past this Covid-19 crisis where food waste is not a priority.
 But if it doesn't get re-elected, then I think we will step back to the same situation without making any progress.

 Yeah, I see.
 Okay, and one last question, what do you think is the most important action that should be done in your country to reduce food waste?